roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  We made out noisily, swapping saliva, tongues dancing together, grinding our crotches together, not comfortable at all but unable to move away from each other.
 Then, out of nowhere, without saying a word, studly Rick scooped my petite body into his arms and carried me across our one-floor house towards the guest bedroom.
 Still making out with him, our lips sealed and lungs exchanging breaths directly, my legs were wrapped around his athletic waist while he continued to grab my firm little butt.
 As we passed into the guest room, I had a fleeting admiration for Rick that we weren't going into the master bedroom, thus avoiding me fucking him on my marital bed.
 Cheating is cheating, but for a second, I felt that I didn't need to do it right where my husband slept.
 Really bad karma, that would be -- even if all this would remain a complete secret from my husband.

  Flopped onto my back on the queen-size bed, Rick peeled off my white skirt.
 I couldn't wait, I gripped my bikini top and yanked it off of my torso, tossing it onto the floor.
 My nude tits jiggled in front of the stud, my pink nipples long and hard, standing at attention for him.
 Arching my back more, I grinned as Rick peeled off the bottoms of my two-piece bathing suit.
 He was stripping me completely naked, I was a married woman being exposed to a virtual stranger.
-Report_Story #2